ZhenyuSun-Walker/ZhenyuSun-Walker.github.io/_pages/about.md

 [Aerial-NeRF: Adaptive Spatial Partitioning and Sampling for Large-Scale Aerial Rendering](https://arxiv.org/pdf/2405.06214)

 Xiaohan Zhang, Yukui Qiu, **Zhenyu Sun**, Qi Liu\*
--  We propose Aerial-NeRF with three innovative modifications for jointly adapting NeRF in large-scaleaerial rendering.
-Our model allows us to perform rendering over 4 times as fast as compared to multiple competitors at this point.
+-  We propose Aerial-NeRF with three innovative modifications for jointly adapting NeRF in large-scale aerial rendering.
+Our model allows us to perform rendering over 4 times as fast as compared to multiple competitors.
 </div>
 </div>